Synthetic Stimuli, Real Gains: Rethinking VLM Fine-Tuning Through Fully Controlled Data Generation: Introduction

 A close inspection of the data used to improve (fine-tune) and evaluate (benchmark) VLMs' performance reveals annotation errors, distribution imbalance, and strong scene biases \cite{Acharya_Kafle_Kanan_2019_tallyqa, Kirillov_2023_ICCV, schuhmann2021laion}.
 As a result, both fine-tuning and evaluation reinforce each other’s limitations, giving the illusion of improvement while masking fundamental weaknesses in visual reasoning.
 Models fine-tuned on collected data often learn to associate task success with spurious cues, such as object co-occurrence or central positioning rather than generalization; meanwhile, as the benchmarks are constructed from the same biased distributions, evaluation rewards the models for reproducing dataset-specific shortcuts instead of robust understanding \cite{NEURIPS2024_2f8ee6a3_MMMU_issue, Rahmanzadehgervi_2024_ACCV_VLMs_blind}.

 The current limitations in VLM understanding may result in catastrophic errors, especially in real-world deployment, where conditions differ from training.
-For instance, a model might learn to detect pedestrians only when they appear near the image center, and fail when pedestrians occur elsewhere.
+For instance, a model might learn to detect pedestrians only when they appear near the image center, and fail when they occur elsewhere.
 This highlights the need for a training and evaluation process that promotes task competence regardless of variability in irrelevant aspects, such as object color, shape, or position.

 Recent studies have attempted to move beyond performance metrics, probing VLMs’ ability to reason about visual properties and relations \cite{Peng_2024_CVPR_SPEC, rudman-etal-2025-forgotten_polygons, chen2025why_spatial_reasoning_hard}.
 These efforts highlight that benchmark results often conceal poor structural understanding and sensitivity to confounders.
-However, these studies remain limited by partial coverage and remaining biases in their data and annotation, preventing a systematic analysis of how VLMs acquire and generalize spatial knowledge.
-This leaves open the need for datasets that are systematic, controlled, and exhaustive, allowing for the isolation of reasoning from spurious correlations.
-In this work, we study the role of controlled synthetic data and annotation in improving the reasoning capabilities of VLMs.
+However, these studies remain limited by partial coverage and remaining biases in their data, preventing a systematic analysis of how VLMs acquire and generalize spatial knowledge.
+This highlights the need for systematic, controlled, and exhaustive datasets that enable the isolation of reasoning from spurious correlations.
+In this work, we study the role of fully controlled data generation and annotation for fine-tuning VLMs, using the spatial reasoning task of identifying the absolute position of an object \cite{Peng_2024_CVPR_SPEC, rizzoli-etal-2025-civet} as a use case.
 We frame our study around two central research questions.

-\textbf{RQ1 (Assessment): Can controlled synthetic data improve the reasoning ability of VLMs?} Current training pipelines often expose models to dataset biases, annotation errors, and distribution imbalance.
-We construct an exhaustive and balanced dataset that allows us to isolate model reasoning from spurious cues and identify models' limitations.
+\textbf{RQ1 (Assessment): Can controlled synthetic fine-tuning improve VLMs?} Current training pipelines often expose models to dataset biases, annotation errors, and distribution imbalance.
+We construct an exhaustive and balanced dataset to isolate performance from spurious cues and identify models' limitations.
 For this purpose, we comprehensively synthesize object attributes such as color, shape, size, and position.
-We focus on a spatial reasoning task of identifying the absolute position of an object \cite{Peng_2024_CVPR_SPEC, rizzoli-etal-2025-civet}.
-We fine-tune state-of-the-art VLMs on this dataset and evaluate their ability to generalize across all configurations, measuring whether controlled training conditions enhance their spatial reasoning capabilities.
+Focusing on the absolute position task as a use case, we fine-tune state-of-the-art VLMs and evaluate their ability to generalize across object configurations, measuring whether controlled training conditions enhance their spatial reasoning capabilities.